prrao87/prrao87.github.io/content/posts/vector-db-2/index.md

 {{< figure src="vector-db-components.png">}}

-Depending on the database in question, the storage layer may be local (for embedded databases or vector stores like FAISS), or on the cloud (Pinecone, Milvus, etc.).
-Typically, an API gateway and load balancer sits between the application layer and the storage layer.
-The specifics of how each of these are implemented are not important for practitioners -- it's up to each database vendor to architect the system considering the trade-offs between latency, cost and scalability.
+The specifics of how each database vendor achieves scalability (via Kubernetes, sharding, streaming and so on) are not important for practitioners -- it's up to each vendor to architect the system considering the trade-offs between latency, cost and scalability.

 ### Storage layer and data ingestion
-- The data of interest, which sits anywhere (locally or on the cloud) is fed to an embedding model, and ingested into the storage layer of a vector DB via the API gateway
+- The data that sits somewhere (locally or on the cloud) is passed to an embedding model, converted to vector form and ingested into the storage layer of a vector DB via the API gateway
 - The data is indexed, during which it's partitioned/sharded for scalability and faster lookups
 - The query engine is tightly integrated with the storage layer, to allow for rapid retrieval of nearest neighbours via the database's ANN implementation

 ### Application layer
-- A human sends a human-understandable language query via an application's UI to the embedding model, which converts the input query to a vector and sends it to the query engine via the API gateway
+- A user sends a query via an application's UI to the embedding model, which converts the input query to a vector that lies in the same embedding space as the data
-  - The embedding model used by the application layer must be the same as the one used to index the data, to ensure that the two sets of vectors are in the same embedding space
+- The vectorized query is sent to the query engine via the API gateway
-- The query engine handles multiple incoming queries asynchronously, and sends the top-k results back to the human
+    - Multiple incoming queries are handled asynchronously, and the top-k results are sent back to the user

 ---

 ## Extending vector databases to serve other functions

 The use case above shows how vector DBs enable semantic search at a scale that was not possible several years ago, unless you were a big tech company with massive resources.
-However, this is just the tip of the iceberg: vector DBs can be used to power a host of downstream functions.
+However, this is just the tip of the iceberg: vector DBs are used to power a host of downstream functions.

 ### Hybrid search systems